About Us

 Why is Circuit 2 the favorite way to visit Machu Picchu?

-Although it allows you to take the iconic postcard photo, it does not include a full walk through the Guardian’s House area, only a brief stop to capture the moment.
+Although you will get the classic postcard photo, this route will not allow you to tour the Guardhouse sector, only a brief stop to capture the moment.
 However, you will be able to visit most of the temples located in the urban sector.
 The tour lasts approximately 3 hours.

 Explore the interior of Machu Picchu (Circuit 3)

-Circuit 3 is ideal for those who wish to explore the interior of the Inca citadel; however, it does NOT allow you to take the classic postcard photo of Machu Picchu.
-This circuit is divided into four sub-routes that allow you to visit different areas around Machu Picchu.
+On Circuit 3, you will be able to visit the interior of the Inca citadel; however, it does not allow you to get the classic postcard photo of Machu Picchu.
+This circuit is divided into 4 sub-routes that allow you to visit places beyond Machu Picchu itself.

 Main differences